1. Home>

 PronounSpanishEnglish

-Yome estoy durmiendo I am sleeping
+Yome estoy durmiendo I am falling asleep

-te estás durmiendo you are sleeping
+te estás durmiendo you are falling asleep

 The red dot () above denotes an irregular conjugation.